Start by sending your landlord a demand letter using our free tool.

 What can be legally deducted from your security deposit.

-Penalties your landlord will face if they don’t follow the right procedure for returning your security deposit.
+Your landlord will face penalties if they don’t follow the procedure for returning your security deposit.
 For example, in California, a landlord will have to pay 2x the amount of your security deposit if they keep your deposit in bad faith.

 Whether your landlord had to provide an itemized statement and receipts to you regarding any deductions they made to your security deposit.